-We may have swapped airtight hides and hollowed out logs for fiberglass and carbon fiber, but the thrill of exploring Lapland’s wilderness via kayak, canoes and rafts hasn’t changed.
+We may have swapped airtight hides & hollowed out logs for fiberglass & carbon fiber, but the thrill of exploring Lapland’s waters by kayaking, canoeing and rafting hasn’t changed.

 The water giggles softly around you as you slice through the water, like a Lapland shark.
 The forests glide by as you get into the rhythm of rowing.
 The warm sun hovers in the sky, even when the rest of the world is sleeping.
-This is Arctic exploration by water, in a kayak, canoe or raft.
+This is Arctic exploration by water, by kayaking, canoeing or rafting.

 Finland is known as the Land of a Thousand Lakes, though it’s more accurate to say Land of 100,000 Lakes.
 And Lapland, which takes up about 50% of Finland, has its fair share of lakes, great and small, not to mention long, wide rivers and the open sea.
-And a great way to explore Lapland’s waters are by kayak.
+And a great way to explore Lapland’s waters is kayaking.

 At the other end of Lapland, you can simply start in the sea, or more specifically the Bay of Bothnia.

 Starting from Kemi’s old harbor, you’ll secure your gear, strap on a life preserver and head out into the bay.
 The archipelago features both huge, forested islands, and glorified rocks that birds use as rest stops.
 Pull your boat onto a gravelly beach and have a cup of campfire coffee.
 You might even see a seal or two.

 If kayaking has one drawback, it’s the small number of people that can ride in one simultaneously.
 Luckily, our friends in the Netherlands came up with the solution about 10,000 years ago: the canoe!
 Lapland’s backwoods rivers and lakes are perfect for canoeing, no matter your level of experience.
 Take the kids or take the plunge.